 The Element Carbon

-Found in many forms, carbon is one of the most common elements in the universe.
-It is also one of the most important elements and forms the basis for all life as we know it!
-Find out more about this amazing element below.
+Found in many forms, the element carbon is one of the most common elements in the universe.
+It is also one of the most important elements on the periodic table and forms the basis for all life as we know it!
+All of organic chemistry is based on carbon.
+Diamond, graphite and charcoal are all forms of carbon.
+Find out more facts about this amazing element below.

 A History of Carbon